rodekruis/disaster-impact-data-analysis/README.md

 - Relief;
 and a text-mining algorithm applied to newspaper articles between 2009 and 2017,

-and is not stored in the repository.
-It can be provided upon request.
+and is not stored in the repository, though can be provided upon request.
 Of the merged and resulting .csv's a sample is placed in the ``data/`` folder.

 ### **Input**